rafaeldoria/crawler_example/readme.md

 ## Task

-The ANP (Agência Nacional do Petróleo) provides public information about the costs of different types of fuel all over the country.
-We need that information but unfortunately they don’t provide a web service or any easy way to get it.
-Therefore, we have to crawl the site to obtain it.

-The data must be obtained from the ANP site.
-We recommend choosing the ‘Por Estado’ option and going deeper from there.
+The website seminovosbh.com.br is a local portal to search used cars.
+We need that stock of cars in our services.
+To do so, you gone crawl the website.

-Using Node.js or PHP, you must provide a RESTful service endpoint that uses the data obtained to return it as a JSON.
-This request must take less than a second in average, so we recommend that you don’t obtain the data every time.
+Using Node.js or PHP, you must provide an endpoint to search cars (according the existing filters) and another endpoint to view the details of a selected car.

 Good look!